Derek Mooney, Presenter of Mooney Goes Wild

 In 2013 Derek’s RTÉ TV series Secrets Of The Irish Landscape won GOLD at the New York Festivals Awards, and a Rockie Award at the Banff World Media Festival in Canada, as well as a special Jury Prize at the Houston Film Festival.

 Derek has also presented and produced RTÉ's most popular phone-in show Liveline, and a host of other daily magazine programmes for RTÉ Radio.

 Over the years Mooney Goes Wild, in conjunction with the RTÉ Guide, has produced several posters and CDs of celebrating Ireland's fauna.

 Richard Collins, born in Limerick in 1944, holds a BE in Electrical Engineering, a BA in Philosophy and English and a PhD in Zoology.
 He was Honorary Secretary of the Irish Wildbird Conservancy (now BirdWatch Ireland) from 1977 to 1982 and is a BTO bird ringing permit holder.
 A weekly columnist on environmental topics with the Irish Examiner since 2002, he teaches at the Adult Education Department, University College Dublin, where he is known for his quirky and colourful lecturing style.

-A board member of Dublin Zoo and a Governor of Fota Wildlife Park, he joined RTÉ’s Mooney Goes Wild team in 1995.
+A former board member of Dublin Zoo and a former Governor of Fota Wildlife Park, he joined RTÉ’s Mooney Goes Wild team in 1995.